 The truth, though, is that collaboration takes hard work from everyone involved, as well as specific learned skills in areas like communication, negotiation, change management, project management, Scrum DevOps, agile service, and much more.

 Innovation for Innovation’s Sake

-Many leaders make the mistake of creating a culture of innovation for innovation’s sake, when the goal should really be innovation for elevation’s sake.
+Many good leaders make the mistake of creating a culture of innovation for innovation’s sake, when the goal should really be innovation for elevation’s sake.
 When leaders push innovation first and foremost, they are throwing their people into an “innovate first/assess later” mindset.
 This invariably leads to failure and frustration, as innovative ideas coupled with ineffective, superficial collaboration and non-existent negotiation skills can quickly spiral wildly out of control.

-To reach the stage of effective innovation, leaders and their people must first master problem solving, collaboration, negotiation, and strong leadership skills.
+To reach the stage of effective innovation, good leaders and their people must first master problem solving, collaboration, negotiation, and strong leadership skills.
 Finally, should they turn to innovation when teams are working together cohesively and are ready for the disruptions innovation inevitably brings to the table.